Updates

 Consider the following statements about the Transgender Persons (Protection of Rights) Amendment Bill, 2026:

-1. The Bill removes the right to self-perceived gender identity recognized under the 2019 Act.
+1. The Bill removes the right to self-perceived gender identity recognized in the 2019 Act.

-2. The District Magistrate can issue a gender identity certificate based solely on the applicant's declaration.
+2. The District Magistrate can issue gender identity certificates based solely on self-declaration.

 Which of the above statements is/are correct?